jthingelstad/thingles.github.io/_posts/2009/2009-01-09-airtunes-bug-in-apple-tv-23.md

 - Apple
 ---

-I was doing some work on [my Apple TV's]{% link _posts/2007/2007-12-21-all-in-on-apple-tv.md %} today, swapping out hard drives, and at the same time we've had some painting going on so my 802.11n network has been offline.
+I was doing some work on [my Apple TV's]({{site.url}}{% link _posts/2007/2007-12-21-all-in-on-apple-tv.md %}) today, swapping out hard drives, and at the same time we've had some painting going on so my 802.11n network has been offline.
 I got done upgrading the Apple TV and plugged it into ethernet to do an initial sync.
 Afterwards I put it upstairs where it normally sits on an 802.11n wireless network, but today it's not connected to anything.
 That was fine since I wanted to test playing local content.
 Mazie wanted to watch a quick show so I fired that up and it worked great, no issues.
 I decided then to play some music and hit a wall.
 The Apple TV refused to play any music or audiobooks.
 At first I thought it was something with [FairPlay](http://en.wikipedia.org/wiki/FairPlay), even though that made no sense, but I couldn't even play MP3 files I had ripped off of my own CD's.
 Something was amiss.

 It hit me then that this Apple TV typically connects to the [AirTunes](http://en.wikipedia.org/wiki/AirTunes#AirTunes) destination for the Living Room, and that with no network connection it wouldn't be able to see that. **Bug!** I tested it out and verified that this is indeed a bug in Apple TV 2.3.